Automattic/_s/style/README.md

     Use a Wordpress Media and Text block with `has-image-background` class.
     The media component will be set as the block background.

+### <a name="media-and-text">Media and text</a>
+Use a standard Wordpress Media and text block.
+If the media is a gallery or a `<picture>`, use a columns block instead: add `wp-block-column--media` class to that column containing the media element and `wp-block-column--content` to the other.

 ### <a name="buttons-group">Buttons Group</a>
-Obtain two aligned buttons using a Multiple Columns (2 columns) block with `buttons-wrap` class.
+Obtain two aligned buttons using a Multiple Columns (2 columns) block with `buttons-group` class.
 Insert a button block in each column.

 ### <a name="cards">Cards</a>
 * **Icon card** (suitable for bullets/company services)\